lyric0x10/Oblivion/README.md

 ## Dependencies

 - Python 3.10+
-- No external pip packages required for core obfuscation
+- No external pip packages are required for core obfuscation; however, external packages are needed for code minification and beautification.

 Optional (for CFG generation):